 Catch a metro train to Gangbyeon Station in Seoul which is on Line 2 — the green line.

 Exit at exit #4 at Gangbyeon Station.

-Walk across the road into the bus terminal (Dong-Seoul) and simply buy a bus ticket to Sokcho.
+Walk across the road into the bus terminal (known as Dong-Seoul Bus Terminal or the East Seoul Bus Terminal) and simply buy a bus ticket to Sokcho.
 The cost at time of writing was 17,300 Won and travel time including stops was 3 hours.
 Don’t get all wound up about whether to buy the express bus or not.
 Just buy a ticket for the next departing bus — there are over 40 departures per day to Sokcho between about 6am and 11pm.